frederic-perez/AmE-dictionary/data/idioms.md

 __it’s a dog’s life__ :dart::astonished:
 __it’s all good__ A phrase used to express general approval, unconcern, or disinterest.
 __it’s one of those things__
+__ivory tower__ An imaginary location where aloof academics are said to reside and work. _Why don’t you come out of your ivory tower and see what the world is really like?_
 __Jane Doe__ An unidentified woman.
 __jaw away__ :dart: To talk incessantly and/or at great length. _Whenever I meet up with Tammy, our “conversation” is always just her jawing away while I listen patiently on._
 __jet-setter__ A wealthy individual who travels globally, especially by private jet, to frequent fashionable resorts, social events, and the like.